Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 FIPS–140 Level 2 certified hardware) from a [Federal PKI Certification Authority.
-Federal Agency Certification Authorities]({{site.baseurl}}/trust-services/#government-identity-services){:target="_blank"}{:rel="noopener noreferrer"} may also be configured to issue these delegated digital signature certificates from their own managed Certification Authorities (CAs) that assert or map to the id-fpki-common-hardware certificate policy object identifier defined by the Federal Common Policy CA. The delegated digital signature certificates can only be used to digitally sign documents, these certificate types are specifically prohibited from asserting client authentication
+Federal Agency Certification Authorities]({{site.baseurl}}/trust-services/#government-identity-services){:target="_blank"}{:rel="noopener noreferrer"} may also be configured to issue these delegated digital signature certificates from their own managed Certification Authorities (CAs) that assert the id-fpki-common-hardware certificate policy object identifier defined by the Federal Common Policy CA. The delegated digital signature certificates can only be used to digitally sign documents, these certificate types are specifically prohibited from asserting client authentication